-Students now have to stay in education or training until they are 18.
-The good news is, there is more choice than ever about where they do their study or training.
+Students have to stay in education or training until they are 18.
+The good news is, there is more choice than ever about where you do your study or training.

 At 16 you can study at these places:

-- Apprenticeshipsoffer a way to learn on the job whilst working for an employer, building up knowledge and skills, gaining qualifications and earning money at the same time.
+- Apprenticeships offer a way to learn on the job while working for an employer, building up knowledge and skills, gaining qualifications and earning money at the same time.